turbocart/turbocart/README.md

 you can use as an attachment on your website, or you can code your own and just submit the results to the API.

-Our product roadmap includes making plugins for popuar CMS systems to make it even simpler to manage adding products to your pages.
+Our product road-map includes making plugins for popular CMS systems to make it even simpler to manage adding products to your pages.